Humbly Homemade

 • 10 grams salt (use fine sea salt or table salt, not kosher salt)

-• 4 tablespoon unsalted butter, softened
+• 4 Tablespoons unsalted butter, softened

-• 2 tablespoon culinary-grade matcha powder
+• 2 Tablespoons culinary-grade matcha powder

 • 1 egg